Iamopekan/Iamopekan/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ope Ajayi
 =================================================================================================================================

-Aspiring Full Stack Web Dev x Brand Designer x Architect
+Aspiring Full Stack Web Dev x Brand Designer x ui designer x Architect
 --------------------------------------------------------

-I am migrating from architecture to tech, self learning full stack web development for the past 3months now, I'm an architect by profession, a brand designer by curiosity and love.
+I am migrating from architecture to tech, self learning full stack web development and ui/ux for the past 4months now, I'm an architect by profession, a brand designer by curiosity and love.
 I'm Ready to collaborate.

 * 🌍  I'm based in Lagos, Nigeria
-* 🖥️  See my portfolio at [here](http://instagram.com/brandhive_inc)
+* 🖥️  See my all i can do for your perusal at [here](http://linktr.ee/iamopekan)
 * ✉️  You can contact me at [ope.danielajayi@gmail.com](mailto:ope.danielajayi@gmail.com)
-* 🧠  I'm learning Full stack Web Development and python
+* 🧠  I'm learning Full stack Web Development, ui/ux and python
 * 🤝  I'm open to collaborating on Interesting projects ranging from brand identities, 3d renderings and web dev
-* ⚡  I created some nft artworks kindly check them out on www.opensea.io/iamopekan.
-A fan of animes and manga's
+* ⚡  A big fan of animes and manga's

 <a href="https://www.twitter.com/iamopekan" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/iamopekan?logo=twitter&style=for-the-badge&color=0891b2&labelColor=312e81"